x Cruciate Ligament Disorders JB (3).docx

 The knee may fill with blood [forming a so called hemarthrosis].
 This fluid collection may make motion painful, but also may stabilize the knee.
 This false stability is enough to mask the tear on examination.

 The most sensitive physical exam maneuver for detecting a torn ACL is the Lachman test, where the femur is stabilized while the tibia is pulled forward (Figure 4).
 A positive test is signified by excessive forward translation without a firm endpoint, indicating disruption to the ACL.
+Because the test is assessed via the quality of the endpoint – whether the examiner perceives a sudden stop of anterior translation by the intact ACL – the test is somewhat operator dependent: more experienced examiners will perform it better.

 Figure 4: The examiner stands next to the supine patient and grasps the lateral thigh just above the knee with the upper (contralateral) hand to exert resistance (blue line).
 The examiner holds the tibia medially with the lower (